sepesi/skills-github-pages/_posts/2025-10-18-Improving-Scientific-Integrity.md

 3. Has a similar problem been solved in a different discipline?
 4. Is an available person very interested in solving the problem?

-# 6. Alternatives

-# 7. Possible objections
+# 6. Possible objections

-# 8. Results
+# 7. Results

-# 9. Conclusion
+# 8. Conclusion

 [Paul Buchheit](https://en.wikipedia.org/wiki/Paul_Buchheit) was an early engineer (i.e., employee #23) at [Google](https://en.wikipedia.org/wiki/Google) before leaving in 2006 to co-found FriendFeed with [Bret Taylor](https://en.wikipedia.org/wiki/Bret_Taylor), now the chairman of [OpenAI](https://en.wikipedia.org/wiki/OpenAI).
 In 2009, [Facebook](https://en.wikipedia.org/wiki/Facebook) acquired FriendFeed but Buchheit left Facebook in 2010 to become a partner at [Y Combinator](https://en.wikipedia.org/wiki/Y_Combinator).
 Buchheit is a thought-leader concerning technology's impact on society.
 For example, in this [YouTube interview](https://youtu.be/LSUviaN1eso?t=874) at Y Combinator, Buchheit talks about two possible outcomes of AI:
 > When we think about what is